Florida floods: Airport reopens as residents clean up mess

 On Fort Lauderdale Beach, the three-day Tortuga Music Festival kicks off Friday afternoon, headlined by Eric Church, Kenny Chesney, Jake Owen and Shania Twain.
 The "rain or shine" event left many ticketholders out of luck once the airport closed.

-“I started reaching out to the festival asking what the plan was first thing Thursday morning after I saw all the damage done to the city,” Borkoski said.
-Then Southwest canceled her Thursday night flight from Baltimore to Fort Lauderdale, and festival officials told her that no refunds were available.

-“All of the other airports I looked into, I would be spending more money to fly into them, but would not be able to get a rental car to get to Fort Lauderdale,” she said.
-So she canceled her trip.

-While she said she understands that some things, such as weather events, are beyond the festival organizer's control, “it’s hard to swallow also losing money.”
+Borkoski said she understands that some things, such as weather events, are beyond the festival organizers' control, but added, "It's hard to swallow also losing money.”

 Broward County Public Schools, the sixth-largest school district in the nation with more than 256,000 students, canceled classes Thursday and Friday after water inundated halls and classrooms in some schools.